Index

 annunciation/anointing = consecrate, bless

-Consecration = the action of making or declaring
+Consecration = the action of making or declaring something, typically a church,

 sacred.